dconstruct-tech/dash-sdk/docs/dash-auto/autonomy-client-v2.md

 **Control Scheme**

-*d.ASH Nav*'s control scheme is as follows:
+*d.ASH Ops*'s control scheme is as follows:

 - Tilt/Camera: Hold down the *Right Mouse* Button and drag
 - Zoom: Use the mouse scroll wheel to zoom in/zoom out